Hire compliantly inArgentina Talk to an Expert

 Sick Leave

 In Argentina, an employee has the right to sick leave with full pay for a period of up to 3 months per year if their length of service is 5 years or less.
 If the length of service exceeds 5 years, the employee is entitled to up to 6 months of sick leave.
+If an employee has family dependents, their entitlement to paid sick leave is doubled.
+They may receive a salary for up to 6 months (if employed for 5 years or less) or 12 months (if employed for more than 5 years) while unable to work.
 Employees are also entitled to sick leave without pay for an additional period of 12 months, during which the employer is required to maintain the employment relationship.

 Maternity Leave